chizzletaz/BakeAndBinge/Testing.md

         </div>
     {% endif %}
 ```
-Fix: In the recipes collection, the created_by name is stored as the ObjectId of that name in the user collection.
+Fix: In the recipes collection, the 'created_by' name is stored as the ObjectId of that name in the user collection.
-To use the condition, the created_by has to be converted to the name.
+To use the condition, the 'created_by' has to be converted to the name.
 Add to recipes() in app.py:
 ```
     user = mongo.db.users.find_one(